 Blending Colours as you Crochet

-This blanket is really colourful; and that can seem overwhelming to the eye.
+This weighted blanket is really colourful; and that can seem overwhelming to the eye.

 To make the colour transition more fluid as you switch between each 3-stranded ball of yarn, try to blend your colours.